awsdocs/aws-security-hub-user-guide/doc_source/securityhub-settingup.md

 The Security Hub administrator account chooses the organization accounts to enable as member accounts\.
 Those accounts also have Security Hub enabled automatically\.
 See [Managing member accounts that belong to an organization](securityhub-accounts-orgs.md)\.
 The exception to this is the organization management account\.
 The organization management account must enable Security Hub before the Security Hub administrator account enables the organization management account as a member account\.

 An account that is not part of an organization must enable Security Hub manually\.
 The Security Hub administrator\-member relationship is then established through manual invitations that the administrator account sends to the member accounts\.
-See [Managing member accounts that are not in an organization](account-management-manual.md)\.
+See [Managing member accounts by invitation](account-management-manual.md)\.

 For both types of enablement, you need to enable AWS Config, which is needed for the security checks against security controls\.
 See [Enabling and configuring AWS Config](securityhub-prereq-config.md)\.